pkfan/setup-laravel-vite-for-multiple-tailwind.config.js/README.md

 Yes, it is possible to compile separate tailwind.config.js files for each tailwind css assets.

-just follow follwoing steps with me to implement this in laravel project.
+just follow these steps with me to implement this in laravel project.

 I have also created a detail youtube video tutorial for it.